Europe for Citizens on Media Literacy & Euroscepticism

 “Debating the Future of Europe and Challenging Euroscepticism: a journey into media literacy to fight Eurosceptic narratives”

-Dates of the Kick-off meeting in Brussels
+Dates of the final conference in Brussels, Belgium

 Cost: accommodation, food etc is covered by the organisers.